-3.24 Stafford Borough Council has responded to a formal written request and ongoing discussions with Newcastle-under-Lyme Borough to state it is unable to accommodate unmet housing need from Newcastle-under-Lyme.
+3.25 Stafford Borough Council has responded to a formal written request and ongoing discussions with Newcastle-under-Lyme Borough to state it is unable to accommodate unmet housing need from Newcastle-under-Lyme.
 Firstly, Stafford Borough is located within a different housing market area (HMA) and the accommodation of unmet housing need would not address housing needs within the Newcastle-under-Lyme HMA.
-Secondly, due to the early stage in review of the Stafford Local Plan the council is not able to confirm any ability to meet unmet housing need from Newcastle-under-Lyme Borough.
+Secondly, due to the early stage of review of the Stafford Local Plan, Stafford Borough Council is not able to confirm any ability to meet unmet housing need from Newcastle-under-Lyme Borough.
 Stafford Borough Council has also not made a request to Newcastle-under-Lyme Borough Council to accommodate any potential unmet housing need related to the preparation of their new local plan.

-3.25 A bilateral officer level Statement of Common Ground has been prepared between Newcastle-under-Lyme Borough Council and Stafford Borough Council.
-The SOCG mainly concentrates on issues relevant to the Newcastle-under-Lyme Borough Local Plan.
+3.26 A bilateral Statement of Common Ground has been prepared between Newcastle-under-Lyme Borough Council and Stafford Borough Council.
+The SOCG mainly concentrates on issues relevant to the Newcastleunder-Lyme Borough Local Plan.
 A separate SOCG may be prepared regarding the issues relevant to the Stafford Borough Council Local Plan at an appropriate time in its preparation process.
-Duty-to-Cooperate discussions will continue regarding cross boundary matters as both Local Plans progress.
+Duty-to-Co-operate discussions will continue regarding cross boundary matters as both Local Plans progress.